zachfox/zachfox.github.io/_posts/2018-04-10-matlab-fill.md

 categories: programming MATLAB visualization
 ---

-Recently, I was working on plotting some time series for a model with _a lot_ of parameters and 6 species.
-I wanted to do a first pass on a sensitivity analysis, and sampled parameters near to my current parameters, and compute the model solution at those parameters.
+Recently, I was working on plotting some time series for a model with 6 variables.
 I wanted to visualize the solutions for this process as a mean model solution +/- one standard deviation, with a semi-transparent fill between the standard deviations and had a little trouble remembering how to do this.

 MATLAB's documentation tells you that the `fill` function makes polygons, with the vertices specified by the x and y values you supply.